flee1217/MATH471/README.txt

 Modify test.txt by adding a line without commiting the new changes, and then type
 $ git diff

-Include this output in the report.pdf as well describing what this command is doing
+Include this output in the report.pdf as well describing what this command is doing.

-Try the following command and include the output in the report.pdf
-$ git status
+9. Now add, commit and push the report PDF and report subdirectory to the repository.